See how strong your tests really are—not just how much code they exercise.

 - Free to use, with no barrier to getting started

-Whether you’re an individual developer exploring mutation testing for the first time or an enterprise engineering organisation evaluating test quality at scale, you can run a full assessment in minutes.
+Whether you’re an individual developer or part of a large engineering organisation, you can run a full assessment in minutes.

 From insight to action